PrakyathReddy/solana-staking-app/README.md

 > We need to provide a concrete error when an instruction is invalid.
 Use error.rs to define such possibilities of error

 > in the processor.rs, we parse an instruction, serialized with borsh into bytes given as instruction_data, into Instruction enum and match which concrete instruction has been passed.
 For now, any other instruction is not supported.

+> Plan what we need as a state of our staking pool.
+We need an authority who owns the staking pool, the amount of staked tokens, the number of users, and how many rewards users earn per staked token.